-To disable proxy ARP for NAT global addresses or VPN client addresses on an interface, use the sysopt noproxyarp command in global configuration mode.
-To reenable proxy ARP, use the no form of this command.
+To disable proxy ARP for NAT global addresses on an interface, use the sysopt noproxyarp command in global configuration mode.
+To reenable proxy ARP for global addresses, use the no form of this command.

 sysopt noproxyarp interface\name

 no sysopt noproxyarp interface\name